billmei/RLPy/README.md

 A Machine Learning package for Reinforcement Learning and Markov Decision Processes

-**This is *not* my work, the package is created by Alborz Geramifard, Robert H. Klein, and Jonathan P.**
+**This is *not* my work, the package is created by Alborz Geramifard, Robert H. Klein, and Jonathan P. How**

 ## Original BSD License